THE SCIENCE

 Cardio

 Again, your belly fat is just stored energy.
-We need to burn up that stored energy, and the science has proven that nothing burns more energy than cardiovascular exercise.
+You need to burn up that stored energy, and the science has proven that nothing burns more energy than cardiovascular exercise.
 The key to cardio is choosing something you like so you'll keep coming back.
 The American College of Sports Medicine recommends cardio 3 to 5 times per week, 20 to 60 minutes per session.
 Start off small, maybe 3 walks for 20 minutes each week.
-Later, you can add more walks or more time, but keep progressing so you'll keep seeing results.
+Later, you can add more activity, but keep progressing so you'll keep seeing results.
 If you really want to turn up the heat, more people are turning to high intensity interval training.
 Click the image below to read more about HIIT.

 hiit sprints at pfta schools